Monday, August 22, 2022

 Good, we’re having no unmarried couples in this cell, call it a reaction to the Sodom and Gomorrah out there, the lawlessness, but it’s marry one of these two or leave now.
 However, the get-out clause is that if these dossiers which we're going to burn after you've read them turn out to be in any way untrue, you're free of any commitment.
 We really mean that.

 We did our homework on you guys, the girls have answered your questions till now but the dossiers answer far more than they have ... we four were all present when they were written, no one hid anything, even down to some bad relationships in each case, no coverup, we're taking the chance you're both experienced, you'd know what was real and what was pap.
 Twenty minutes, guys.
-The girls will be in the other van, we'll be in the front of this van and no, we can’t overhear you.'
+The girls will be in the other van, we'll be in the front of this van and no, we can’t overhear you, there’s no wire or camera.'

 .o0o.